- The University of Alabama Libraries

 - Use of skateboards, inline skates or similar devices inside a library building.

-- Bringing animals in the library unless they are certified assistance animals.
+- Bringing animals in the library unless they are certified assistance dogs.

 - Bringing bicycles into library buildings.